noliv3/PixAI-Discord-NSFW-Bot/README.md

 Uploads are scanned using the configured API.
 Content that meets the flag threshold is posted to your moderation channel.
 React on that message to take action:

-- `✅` – approve and keep the image.
+- `👍` – approve and keep the image.
+- `👎` – rescan or reject the image, depending on your configuration.
 - `❌` – delete the original post.
 - `⚠️` – warn the user via DM.
-- `🔁` – rescan and display the detected tags.

 Users can also trigger a public scan by reacting with `?` to a message containing an attachment.